 Remember our pal Chelsea Foy from Lovely Indeed?

-She decked out the cutest window seat in her master bedroom a few months ago.
+She decked out the cutest window seat in her main bedroom a few months ago.
 Well, this color lover is back with a window makeover in the most adorable kids bedrooms we’ve ever seen!

 Kids’ Bedroom Window Shades That Little Ones Can Open On Their Own